var Keyword (JEP 286)

 Anonymous Classes

 The first example is anonymous inner classes.
-Using the var
+Using the var keyword the

 compiler uses the actual anonymous type and it is possible to access the API